 All players, team staff and supporters who attend training will

-All players and team staff will use online team sheets in LeagueNet as their method of contact tracing on game days.
+All players and team staff will use online team sheets as their method of contact tracing on game days.
 Click here for support note on how to enter team sheets or here to watch a recorded webinar.

 Supporters who access your facility, including fields and clubrooms,